AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 .. _tu-shared_variable_control-04:

-4. An object of a discriminated type shall not be volatile.

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
 4. Neither a discriminated type nor an object of such a type shall be volatile.

 .. _tu-shared_variable_control-05:

-5. An object of a tagged type shall not be volatile.

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
 5. Neither a tagged type nor an object of such a type shall be volatile.

 .. _tu-shared_variable_control-06: